kubernetes/website/content/en/docs/tasks/tls/manual-rotation-of-ca-certificates.md

    * Make sure CoreDNS, kube-proxy and other Pods using in-cluster configurations are working as expected.

 1. Append the both old and new CA to the file against `--client-ca-file` and `--kubelet-certificate-authority` flag in the `kube-apiserver` configuration.

 1. Append the both old and new CA to the file against `--client-ca-file` flag in the `kube-scheduler` configuration.

-1. Update certificates for user authentication by replacing the content of `client-certificate-data` and `client-key-data` respectively.
+1. Update certificates for user accounts by replacing the content of `client-certificate-data` and `client-key-data` respectively.

    For information about creating certificates for individual user accounts, see [Configure certificates for user accounts](/docs/setup/best-practices/certificates/#configure-certificates-for-user-accounts).